PyMalta/pymalta.github.io/video-editing.md

 ### Video Recording

-We found it best to record with highest possible quality (1080p), and use an external audio recording source, such as a phone with voice recorder app running placed on table/podium nearby.
+We found it best to record with highest possible quality (1080p), beware that still cams may have a restriction on maximum video length, and someone will need to manually click "record" every X minutes (30m/60m/etc).

+### Audio Recording

+Since the video cam may not have the best mic, and be placed too far from speaker, using an external audio recording device is advised.

+For example, simply place a phone with voice recorder app running placed on table/podium nearby.
 A wireless headset or body mic is even better if available.

 ### Screen recording

 To avoid messing with slides placement inside the video, we found it best to ask presentor to record his screen while presenting it.
 With that video we can simply overlay the 2 recordings together and sync them with little effor.

-If the presentor doesn't have a screencast / screen recording application, instruct to download the open-source [OBS Studio][2]
+If the presentor doesn't have a screencast / screen recording application installed, instruct to download the open-source [OBS Studio][2], set it to record the display where presentation is running (i.e external monitor / projector), and output to a  recorded file.

 ## Editing